 A segment is a distinguishable component of the Group that is engaged either in providing products or services ("business segment"), or in providing products or services within a particular economic environment ("geographical segment"), which is subject to risks and rewards that are different from those of other segments.
 The Group's primary format for segment reporting is based on business segments.

-Conister Bank Limited Notes to the Consolidated Financial Statements (continued) for the year ended 31 December 2015
+Notes to the Consolidated Financial Statements (continued)

 3. Significant accounting policies (continued)

 (m) Key sources of estimation uncertainty